Aubrey McClendon: Business career

-Chesapeake Energy Corporation
+Chesapeake Energy

-In 1983, McClendon and Tom L. Ward "threw in together" in their initial venture into oil and natural gas.
-Together, they co-founded Chesapeake Energy Corporation in 1989.
-McClendon and Ward were both 29 at the time.
+In 1983, McClendon and Tom L. Ward, both 23-years old, "threw in together" in their initial venture into oil and natural gas after competing against each other on bidding for land.
+He lived above the office space they leased and, after the oil bust in the late 1980s, moved to New York for 6 months to contemplate switching careers.
+However, he moved back to Oklahoma City and in 1989 he and Ward, both age 29, founded Chesapeake Energy.
 McClendon began as chairman and chief executive officer of Chesapeake, while Ward served as president and chief financial officer.
-The company began drilling its first two wells in Garvin County, Oklahoma, in May 1989.
+The company began drilling its first two oil wells in Garvin County, Oklahoma, in May 1989.

-With Chesapeake, McClendon focused on drilling wells into unconventional reservoirs such as fractured carbonates and shales and was an early adopter of horizontal drilling and hydraulic fracturing techniques, which helped accelerate the company's fast early growth.
+McClendon focused on drilling wells into unconventional reservoirs such as fractured carbonate rock and shales and was an early adopter of directional drilling and hydraulic fracturing techniques, which helped accelerate the company's fast early growth.
 His focus on these new and unconventional techniques later led to him being called a "visionary leader" in the oil and natural gas industry.

-He took the firm public in 1993, and in the following three years its stock was the most successful in the country, rising 274% in value from 1994 to 1997, according to The Wall Street Journal.
+The firm became a public company via an initial public offering in 1993, and its stock price rose 274% in value from 1994 to 1997.

-In 2005, Forbes Magazine named McClendon one of the country's top-performing executives for his role at Chesapeake.
-A few years later, he was the highest paid CEO of all the S&P 500 companies in 2008, receiving a compensation package totaling $112 million.
+In 2005, Forbes named McClendon one of the country's top-performing executives for his role at Chesapeake.

-In 2008, McClendon was notified that his shares were no longer valuable enough to back a margin loan with Goldman Sachs and other banks.
-In response, McClendon was forced to sell a majority of his 31.5 million shares, comprising 94% of his stake in Chesapeake and 6% of the company.
-The following year, Chesapeake offered McClendon a five-year retention contract, including a $75 million bonus.
+During the 2008 financial crisis, Chesapeake's stock price fell 75% in a few months and McClendon was forced to sell 94% of his 31.5 million shares, equal to 6% of the company, to repay a margin loan.
+The following year, Chesapeake offered McClendon a five-year retention contract, including a $75 million cash bonus.